-Venturing into the business world without a lawyer is a bit like driving a car with faulty brakes.
+Venturing into the business world without a lawyer is a bit like driving a car with faulty breaks.
 You may succeed in getting where you’re going—but the unnecessary damage along the way will probably cost you.

-The Playbook contains a number of topics devoted specifically to legal issues of emerging companies: choosing the right business structure, protecting intellectual property, drawing up contracts and agreements [link], and complying with state and federal regulations.
+The Playbook contains a number of topics devoted specifically to legal issues of emerging companies: choosing the right business structure, protecting intellectual property, drawing up contracts and agreements, and complying with state and federal regulations.
 We’ve also addressed the issue of whether to hire in-house counsel or employ an attorney on an as-needed basis.

 In this article, we’re assuming that your emerging business does not have the budget for a lawyer on staff.
-But still you should have the benefit of a legally trained advisor to help with your strategic plans.
+But you should still have the benefit of a legally trained advisor to help with your strategic plans.
 Having a lawyer on your team can help in three ways: risk management, networking, and strategic vision.

 Risk management is the most obvious, so let’s start here.
 Lawyers are trained to spot potholes in the road long before you encounter them.
 In fact, the best lawyers for start-ups are the ones who specialize in emerging businesses—in your industry.
 So presumably they’ve been down your particular road many times already.